5 Things To Do With Your Kids In and Around Mammoth Cave, Kentucky

 When visiting Mammoth Cave you have to do a cave tour!
 There are a variety of cave tours and we weren’t sure which one to do.
 After looking through the times we decided on the Mammoth Passage Tour (not always offered so be sure to check their site to determine which tour will be best for your group) it was 1 hour 15 minutes.
 We figured with the kids that was enough.

-There were groups of 50 going into one of the tours so we were really lucky when we were in a group with just us and 3 other people!
-We had a great tour guide who taught us a lot about the cave and at one point stopped and turned all the lights out so we could see how dark the inside of a cave really is!
+There were groups of 50 going on one of the tours, so we were really lucky when we were in a group with just us and three other people!
+We had a great tour guide who taught us a lot about the cave and, at one point, stopped and turned all the lights out so we could see how dark the inside of a cave really is!

-This is our second time in a cave since we did Ruby falls in Tennessee in November.
-When the ranger asked if the kids had been in a cave before they were really proud to say they had been.
+This is our second time in a cave since we did Ruby Falls in Tennessee in November.
+When the ranger asked if the kids had been in a cave before, they were really proud to say they had.

-But we also learned that we don’t think Knox likes cave I don’t know if it is a claustrophobic thing or what??
-But he DID not like Ruby Falls in Tennessee and in Mammoth Cave he hid his head the whole time and when we asked if he liked it he said the cave was stupid . . . he couldn’t wait to get out.
+But we also learned that we don’t think Knox likes caves.
+I don’t know if it is a claustrophobic thing or what??
+But he did not like Ruby Falls in Tennessee or Mammoth Cave.
+He hid his head the whole time, and when we asked if he liked it, he said the cave was stupid . . . he couldn’t wait to get out.

-Other then that we all enjoyed it and Knox did fall asleep so that was good.
-The kids got bored at the end so I think it was the right length of time for our kids.
-However there were a lot of other tours that sounded really cool.
-That we would like to do in the future.
+Other than that, we all enjoyed it, and Knox did fall asleep, so that was good.
+The kids got bored at the end, so I think it was the right length of time for our kids.
+However, there were a lot of other tours that sounded really cool that we would like to do in the future.

 You can check the current tours offered at Mammoth Cave here.
 They offer tours like: The Extend Historic Tour, Dome & Dripstone Tour, the Discovery Tour and more!